 - Be well-rested and well-hydrated before the interview.

-most of it and be well-groomed with a welcoming and friendly demeanor.
+First impressions do count, in a matter of seconds.
+Make the most of it and be well-groomed with a welcoming and friendly attitude.

 Dress code matters.
 Wear an appropriate outfit that compliments your figure.
 For women, avoid tight, flashy clothes, don’t display too much skin and that includes cleavage.

-codes while others in the technology sector may be less conservative.
-Err on the side of dressing conservatively.
+In the business sector, some conservative jobs have specific dress codes while others in the technology sector may be less conservative.
+Err on the conservative side of dressing.

-Many poor people who are trying to find a job can’t afford to go out and buy a new suit or dress.
-The Salvation Army and some thrift shops offer a very cheap alternative where you can borrow a suit or a dress.
+Many poor people who are job-seeking can’t afford to go out and buy a new suit or dress.
+The Salvation Army and some thrift shops offer a very cheap alternative where you can borrow a suit.

-braids or dreadlocks, then don’t change for the interview, though make sure your hair is well-groomed.
-If the organization has a problem with your hair, then perhaps that is not a job culture that will accept you or a culture you want.
+Make-up should be subtle with a clean natural look is most desirable.
+Hair is tricky for Black women.
+If you style your hair in braids or dreadlocks, then don’t change for the interview, though make sure it is well-groomed.
+If the company has a problem with your hair, then perhaps that is not a job culture that will accept you or one you want.

-First impressions count, so ensure your first impression is one of
+First impressions count, so make your first impression is one of confidence and competence.

 3. Understand the Interview Process